ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step5.md

 * **<release_name>** is a unique identifier you should choose to uniquely identify each of the pieces your Customer Order Services kubernetes chart will deploy.
 * **<values.yaml>** should be `~/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/values.yaml` in our case. **IMPORTANT:** the values.yaml file provided is tailored for the **default values** used throughout this tutorial.
 If you decided to used others, you need to modify this values.yaml file accordingly.
 * **<path_to_chart_directory>** should be `~/PurpleCompute/git/refarch-jee-customerorder/chart/customerorderservices/` in our case.

+In our case then, the Helm command to install the Customer Order Services application all at once would be:

+`helm install --name tutorial -f ~/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/values.yaml ~/PurpleCompute/git/refarch-jee-customerorder/chart/customerorderservices/`

 The output of this command should be the list of the different kubernetes pieces involved in the deployment of the Customer Order Services application.